montman/mongo-db-app-services-local/README.md

 ## Installation

-Run ```git clone``` in your github repository root.
+Run ```git clone https://github.com/montman/mongo-db-app-services-local .``` in your github repository root.
 Make sure that your MongoDB App Services application source is inside a subfolder of your project repository.

 Add `config.json` and `tokens.json` in `.gitignore`.